Limited-access road: Hungary: Autóút

 There are also semi-motorways with only one side of the motorway built.

 After the missing lanes are built, they will become standard motorways.

 Ireland: HQDC

 A High-quality dual carriageway (HQDC) in Ireland is normally completed to a motorway standard, including no right-turns, but with no motorway restrictions.
 These are common on the final stretches of motorways nearing a major city, generally in order to enable use of bus stops and city bus services on the particular stretch of road.

-There are not yet any specific signs for this type of road, but the National Roads Authority have hinted that they are looking at implementing the German-style Autostrasse sign in Ireland.